tldr-pages/tldr/pages/common/yadm-clone.md

 > If you have a bootstrap file in your repo.
 You will be prompted to execute it.
 > More information: <https://yadm.io/docs/common_commands>.

-- To clone your repo:
+- Clone your repo:

 `yadm clone {{remote_repository_location}}`

-- To clone your repo then execute the bootstrap file:
+- Clone your repo then execute the bootstrap file:

 `yadm clone {{remote_repo}} --bootstrap`